vasunep0306/demandov2/README.md

 4. Add font awesome (logos)
 5. Add the error message for invalid csv format.
 6. Get rid of login border.
+7. Get rid of extra white space at the bottom of the login page.